tensorflow/tfjs-core/README.md

 const a = dl.tensor1d([1, 2, 3]);
 const b = dl.scalar(2);

-const result = a.add(b); // a is not modified, result is a new tensor/ result.data().then(data => console.log(data)); // Float32Array([3, 4, 5]
+const result = a.add(b); // a is not modified, result is a new tensor result.data().then(data => console.log(data)); // Float32Array([3, 4, 5]

 // Alternatively you can use a blocking call to get the data.